travelping/eradius/METRICS.md

 # eradius metrics

-`eradius` uses exometer core to implement various operation metrics.
+`eradius` uses `prometheus.erl` to implement various operation metrics.
 For now, there are 3 groups of metrics:

 * `server`